nguyenvanzk/nguyenvanzk.github.io/_posts/2019-12-13-take-note-js-learning.md

 - key là String hoặc symbol (thường là string), kiểu khác thì sẽ bị ép về string
 - value thì Any

+# Map
+Lưu trữ key-value tương tự như object, nhưng cho phép dùng key với kiểu dữ liệu bất kì. new Map() – creates the map. map.set(key, value) – stores the value by the key. map.get(key) – returns the value by the key, undefined if key doesn’t exist in map. map.has(key) – returns true if the key exists, false otherwise. map.delete(key) – removes the value by the key. map.clear() – removes everything from the map. map.size – returns the current element count.

+map.keys() – returns an iterable for keys, map.values() – returns an iterable for values, map.entries() – returns an iterable for entries [key, value], it’s used by default in for..of.

 # symbol
 - Khởi tạo `let id = Symbol("name")`